s3yonsei/blocked_samples/osdi24_ae/README.md

 ## 2. Artifacts components

-Blocked samples is consists of two main components: Linux perf subsystem (Linux kernel), and BCOZ source codes (bperf is included in Linux kernel).
-Both are maintained in *bcoz* and *blocked\_samples* directories in this repository, respectively (https://github.com/s3yonsei/blocked_samples).
+Blocked samples is consists of the two main components: Linux kernel for blocked samples (bperf is included), and BCOZ source code.
+Both are maintained in *blocked_samples* and *bcoz* directories in this repository, respectively (https://github.com/s3yonsei/blocked_samples).

 ## 3. Configurations